BethMassi/MauiHybridAuth/readme.md

 # .NET MAUI Blazor Hybrid and Web App Auth Template
 Fork with added dotnet new template for the Microsft MAUI Hybrid with Blazor Identity sample.
+See the 'mudblazor' branch for a custom solution template using MudBlazor.

 This project demonstrates how to build .NET MAUI Blazor Hybrid and Web Apps that shares common UI and also provides *authentication*.
 It uses ASP.NET Core Identity local accounts but you can use this pattern for any authentication provider you need to call from a MAUI Blazor Hybrid client.